Barberton, South Africa: Coat of arms

 By 1931, the Barberton municipality had assumed a coat of arms.
 It was registered with the Transvaal Provincial Administration and the Bureau of Heraldry in 1969.
 The municipality's legal successor, the Umjindi local municipality, now bears the arms.
 In 2016 the Umjinji local municipality was disestablished, Barberton is now under Mbombela Local Municipality.

-The arms are: Per fess Or, and Vert, in chief a stamp battery Or, and in base three Barberton daisies in fess slipped and leaved proper (i.e. the shield is divided by a horizontal line, the upper half shows a golden stamp battery on a green background and the lower half shows three Barberton daisies on a golden background).
+The arms are: Per fess Vert, and Or, in chief a stamp battery Or, and in base three Barberton daisies in fess slipped and leaved proper (i.e. the shield is divided by a horizontal line, the upper half shows a golden stamp battery on a green background and the lower half shows three Barberton daisies on a golden background).
 The crest is an impala's head, and the motto is Consilio et labore.